 In contrast, an in-room integrated tablet-based solution will reach everyone who enters the hotel room, whether they have a smartphone or tablet device, or not.
 In addition, features that require guests to interact with the device such as room controls, integrated TV controls, and information about the hotel will invite guests to use the device during their stay.
 These features will encourage guests to use the platform to buy items or order paid-for services through the hotel shop, restaurant, or other channels that allow you the benefit of upselling.

 Motivating guests to use your platform

 In addition to the percentage problem, there’s also the challenge of motivating guests to actually use an app once it’s been downloaded, especially as it’s a source of push notifications and reminders that they can actively block if they wish.
-According to Localytics, 69% of apps that are downloaded are rarely or never used, and around a quarter are only opened one time after they are downloaded – a statistic that also applies to the hotel industry.
+According to Buildfire.com, 62% of apps that are downloaded are not used on a monthly basis – a statistic that also applies to the hotel industry.

 The advantage of an in-room tablet is its passiveness – it doesn’t invade the guest’s personal “digital space” by taking up room on their own mobile device.
 By acting as a central control platform for guests, a tablet is inviting rather than invasive, meaning that potential users will feel welcome when using it and therefore more likely to want to engage, rather than feeling forced to do so.

 Choosing the option that’s best for your hotel

 When looking for an in-room guest communication platform, it’s important to understand the likelihood of it being used.
 The low uptake frequency, the necessity for guests to have a mobile device, and the potential barriers during the downloading phase are all hurdles that need to be overcome in order for a mobile app to reach its target audience.
 The culmination of these factors greatly limits its potential use and therefore the opportunity to provide a first-class service and make additional sales.